 If anorexia is suspected, you will be referred to a specialist eating disorders team.
 This is a specialised mental health team which may include psychiatrists, psychologists, nurses, dieticians and other professionals.
 Usually this will involve outpatient appointments.
 Occasionally if you have very severe anorexia or medical complications, you may be admitted to a specialised eating disorder unit, or a medical ward in hospital.
 Medication is not usually necessary in treating anorexia.

 The sorts of treatments that may be offered include the following:

 Help with eating

-Examples of talking treatments used are cognitive behavioural therapy (CBT), cognitive analytic therapy (CAT), interpersonal psychotherapy (IPT) and focal psychodynamic therapy.
+Examples of talking (psychological) treatments used are cognitive behavioural therapy (CBT), Maudsley Anorexia Nervosa Treatment for Adults (MANTRA), specialist supportive clinical management (SSCM) and focal psychodynamic therapy.
 Families are involved in therapy as much as possible, especially for young people with anorexia.
 Talking treatments help to look at the reasons why you may have developed anorexia.
 They aim to change any false beliefs that you may have about your weight and body, and to help show you how to identify and deal with emotional issues.
 Talking treatments take time and usually require regular sessions over several months.
 Treatment may also involve other members of your family going to meetings to discuss any family issues.

 Treatment of any physical or teeth problems that may occur

 This may include taking potassium supplements, having dental care and trying not to use laxatives or 'water' tablets (diuretics).
 Taking hormones may be recommended (for example, the oral contraceptive pill) to increase your body's oestrogen levels.
 Other tablets may be recommended to help strengthen your bones.